 The X-15 RC Rocket glider kit is modeled after the later version of the hypersonic reasearch vehicle that flew with the XLR-99 engine and without the extended lower ventral fin.
 This version was used in the high altitude flights to 67 miles.
 The kit includes pre-slotted body tube, plastic nose cone, pre-hinged control surfaces, pre-installed spars and pre-cut 6mm depron taul surfaces and wing.
-Length 42″, wingspan 20″, weight 16.75 oz rtf.
-This kit is at what I feel is the limit of wing loading for an RC rocket glider of this size, glide time is fairly short, but it is an X-15!
+Length 42″, wingspan 20″, weight 17 oz rtf.
 It is 1/14 scale.
 I had to make a few concessions to keep the tube and tail structure as strong as possible and make assembly and chine installation easier.
 The kit is designed for Composite only E-20 single use motors with the ejection charge removed.
 Use of any black powder motor in any of my kits is not recommended, use at your own risk!

 Please refer to the General information for all kits tab above, then read these instructions completely before starting assembly.
-The X-15 flew high speed flights in white ablative scheme, and there were few markings, and it looks a bit plain but will give you the lightest possible flight weight.
-For that scheme it looks very nice with full black lettering and stars and bars even if not truly scale.
 High quality cut vinyl decals are available HERE select the white lettering for a black painted model.

 CG location for rocket flight with battery and motor installed: 19″ forward from the rear end of the body tube.